BoxLang 🚀 A New JVM Dynamic Language Learn More...

 This module provides standalone Redis and Redis Cluster cache providers for BoxLang runtimes.

-To include the module in your boxlang runtime, follow the instructions for module installation appropriate to your runtime, using bx-redis
+To include the module in your boxlang runtime, follow the

-as the module name/slug.
+runtime, using bx-redis as the module name/slug.

 Feature Requests and Bug Reports may be submitted via JIRA.